schlotg/angular-rollup-boilerplate/README.md

 I am using this version of [Angular 2 Bootstrap](https://github.com/ng-bootstrap/ng-bootstrap)

 - Install the CSS for Bootstrap: `npm install bootstrap --save-dev`
-- Add this package's CSS to the vendor bundle.
-In configs/app.config.json and this to the vendorImports array: `"../node_modules/bootstrap/dist/css/bootstrap.min.css"`
+- Add this package's CSS to the vendor bundle: In configs/app.config.json and this to the vendorImports array: `"../node_modules/bootstrap/dist/css/bootstrap.min.css"`
 - Install the Angular 2 bindings: `npm install @ng-bootstrap/ng-bootstrap --save-dev`
 - Add the module to the App: In app/app.module.ts add this line near the top of the file: `import {NgbModule} from '@ng-bootstrap/ng-bootstrap';`
 - Add the module to the App: In the imports array of @NgModule add this element: `NgbModule.forRoot()`